PRodriguez19/Intro-to-shell/lessons/02_week2_mmg232_wildcards_shortcuts.md

 **For this "short" assignment you will have 72 hours to submit via Blackboard (by 11:59am on Friday, January 27th).
 Late assignments will not be accepted.**

 ### Directions for Students:
-Open a new Microsoft Word Document and submit answers to questions 1-3.
+Open a new Microsoft Word Document and submit answers to the questions below.
 The first four lines of your document should contain the following:
 + Your name
 + MMG232
 + Today's date